 How to do it: The individual sits in a lotus position or cross-legged and takes a breath in.
 During the release of the breath, the word “om” is drawn out along the breath.
 The mind focuses on the word “om” and eliminates the worries and stress from the body.

 Meditation is useful during addiction treatment because it allows the mind to eliminate worries, cravings and other problems.
 By focusing on relaxation and stress reduction, mental health concerns will become more controlled and addiction is easier to fight.

 If you or someone you love is struggling with a mental health condition and substance abuse, it is called dual diagnosis, and there is effective help available to help you and your loved one regain control of their life.
 Please call us today.

 Our counselors can help you deal with physical, emotional and psychological consequences of drug abuse and other mental health disorders.
 Dual diagnosis treatment is effective, safe and has helped many men reclaim their lives.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for men and women suffering from substance abuse issues.